The Art of Forgiveness in Spirituality

 Sometimes, the apology that counts the most is the one we give ourselves.

 I understand all too well that feeling of being completely wrapped up in the should-have would-haves of the past.
-When I couldn't be any more angry at a person or situation, I began to blame myself for letting it happen in the first place.
+When I couldn't be any angrier at a person or situation, I began to blame myself for letting it happen in the first place.
 This would typically result in a guilt/shame-spiral that was guaranteed to leave me feeling worse than before.
 The mental shifting of blame I was doing from my abuser to me, the victim, was a really hard cycle to break.
 All of this pain was causing me to lash out and, to be truthful, I was not a very fun person to be around some days.

 I had to forgive myself for allowing others to cross my boundaries and not standing up for myself when I needed to.
 For acting too viciously at times.
 I had to acknowledge the lies I accepted as truth because I loved the person.
 I had to forgive myself for treating my mind and body carelessly as a result of my sadness.
 I had to forgive myself for the times I resisted change because I was scared.
 I had to own up to the times I made bad situations worse.